hasithalakmal/lazy/README.md

 executeTestCase(TestCase testCase, Stack stack) | Execute given test case.
 In here it not inheriting any attribute from the parent. since you have to define stack. executeApiCall(ApiCall apiCall, Stack stack) | Execute given api call.
 In here it not inheriting any attribute from the parent. since you have to define stack.

+# Sample Projects
+You can use [https://github.com/hasithalakmal/lazy-example-1] this sample implementation for your references.
+Currently it contains three samples.

+Sample0 - Assertion explanation
+Sample1 - Explain project structure and basic features Sample2 - Advance feature examples

+To execute that suite you can use - [https://github.com/hasithalakmal/lazy-mock-api] project.

+These code bases will be improve

+# Versioning & Releases
+We are using three digit version number.
+First digit represent a major release.
+Second digit represents a feature.
+Last digit represents a bug fix or minor improvements.

+Lazy version one **(1.0.0)** has released on 2020-04-14 as a beta release.
+We are warmly welcome all developers/quality engineers and all of you to
+ Lazy.
+There are so many things to improve on version 1.0.0 and we are on it.
+We are encouraging you to try Lazy and provide some feedback to improve our framework.
+Also our next releases will align with your feedback.

+## Next Release
+### Date
+`2020 Aug`
+### Type
+This will be the first major release of Lazy
+### Features
+1. Improve coding standards
+2. Unit test coverage
+3. Minor feature improvements
+4. Improve test scenario coverage by auto generated test values
+5. Embedded code execution with Lazy
+6. DSL Implementation

+## Next Release
+### Date
+`2021 Jan`
+### Type
+This will be the second major release of Lazy
+### Features
+1. Lazy UI to create and build your test cases